Common Questions About the MBA and MLS Degrees

-Master of Business Administration (MBA) degrees are often the go-to degrees for traditional career advancement, but they aren’t always the best degree in today’s complex market.
-The legal field is growing, with a need for non-lawyers to step in and provide legal focus in the workplace and the community.
-Prospective students often ask us about the difference between a Master of Business Administration (MBA) degree and a Master of Legal Studies (MLS) degree, both of which are offered at Seattle University.
+We receive many questions about the MBA and MLS Degrees, so we thought we’d answer them here.
+To start, our Master of Business Administration (MBA) degrees are often the go-to degrees for traditional career advancement.
+However, they aren’t always the best degree in today’s complex market.
+Also, the legal field is growing, with a need for non-lawyers to step in and provide legal focus in the workplace and the community.
+Also, prospective students often ask us about the difference between a Master of Business Administration (MBA) degree and a Master of Legal Studies (MLS) degree, both of which are offered at Seattle University.

-The well-known MBA is a general degree that focuses on management and overarching business practices.
-MLS degrees, which are gaining in popularity, are law degrees designed to explore legal perspectives on real-life business issues.
-Earning an MLS degree from Seattle University School of Law will advance your career.
-Our online MLS programs feature interactive, virtual classrooms consisting of live courses, dedicated student support services, and plenty of opportunities for students to interact and connect with their peers and professors.
+Additionally, the well-known MBA is a general degree that focuses on management and overarching business practices.
+Also, MLS degrees, which are gaining in popularity, are law degrees designed to explore legal perspectives on real-life business issues.
+Also, earning an MLS degree from Seattle University School of Law will advance your career.
+Furthermore, our online MLS programs feature interactive, virtual classrooms consisting of live courses, dedicated student support services, and plenty of opportunities for students to interact and connect with their peers and professors.

 Let’s dispel a few myths about the Online MLS degree.

 Reality: Graduate degrees are in high demand in the marketplace and lead to higher compensation over time.
-It is important to research specific programs and choose the best option to excel in your career path.
+Also, it is important to research specific programs and choose the best option to excel in your career path.

 Myth: The online MLS degree is intriguing, but online learning means you miss out on socializing and collaborating as you learn.